Neeraj138/go-http-server-from-scratch/README.md

 This is a basic implementation of an http server using golang.
+I've implemented this as part of [Build your own HTTP server](https://app.codecrafters.io/courses/http-server/) challenge in [codecrafters](https://app.codecrafters.io/catalog) (a great site for implementing various things like http-server, redis, database and so on from scratch)

 Currently, it supports the following:
 - GET requests for a few endpoints -